evalaplace/evalaplace.github.io/_pages/team-and-jobs.md

 Applicants must not have resided or worked in Belgium for more than 12 months in the 3 years prior to the deadline and should propose a high‑quality, original research project with strong career‑development components.

-Early contact is highly encouraged so that I can assess the fit with our team and provide guidance on the proposal.
+Early contact (at least two months prior to the deadline) is highly encouraged so that I can assess the fit with our team and provide guidance on the proposal.
 The Leuven Institute of Astronomy offers generous support for fellowship applications.

 <h3> PhD funding opportunities </h3>
-_Note: As the group will be at full capacity from September 2026 onward, I am currently only able to support new PhD applications in the role of co‑promotor._
+_Note: As the group is at full capacity from September 2026 onward, I am currently only able to support new PhD applications in the role of co‑promotor._

 Exceptionally qualified PhD applicants from EU-based universities may be eligible to apply for an [FWO PhD Fellowship](https://www.fwo.be/en/support-programmes/all-calls/phd/phd-fellowship-fundamental-research/).